aurelia/template-lint/README.md

 Sanity check of Aurelia-flavor Template HTML.

 ##Info
 This project was the result of wondering why aurelia applications had missing content when you used self-closing tags.
-In the end it turns out if your template html is ill formed, the browser parser will not complain and you will simply have missing and/oor ill formed DOM elements.
+In the end it turns out if your template html is ill formed, the browser parser will not complain and you will simply have missing content and/or an ill formed DOM element tree.

 See:
 * [StackOverflow: aurelia-self-closing-require-element-does-not-work](http://stackoverflow.com/questions/37300986/aurelia-self-closing-require-element-does-not-work)